rhiaro/dumping-sky/index.md

 A ladder led down what might once have been a vent in an explorer starship and opened out to a moderately sized space with walls composed primiarly of hundreds of old cryostasis pods.

-Maprus had to let go of the ladder and drop the rest of the way to the floor.
+Maprush had to let go of the ladder and drop the rest of the way to the floor.
 The floor, too, was stasis pods, and curved and slippery underfoot.
 A challenge for most small-footed bipedal beings, but Maprush knew to make contact with the highest part of each pod domb where possible, and avoid slipping down the curved sides to the gaps between.
 Low gravity helped too with lightly stepping from pod to pod.

 The place was filled with a diverse and elaborate array of seating arrangements and tables, many of which were occpied.